-For branch registration, relevant documents and information of the parent company and the branch are required to be provided to the MoC.
-The Branch uses the name of its principal e.g. "Branch of XYZ Co.Ltd.".
+For branch registration, relevant documents and information about the parent company and the branch are required to be provided to the MoC.
+The Branch is required to use the name of its principal e.g., "Branch of XYZ Co., Ltd.".

-A Branch office can carry out trading activities such as sales and purchase of goods and services.
+A Branch office can carry out trading activities such as sales and the purchase of goods and services.